 Work to Achieve Social and Educational Equity

 Change the future of education with a career in leadership, politics, and advocacy.
-In this master's degree, you will explore educational politics and policy and the burgeoning role of educational organizations working with schools and communities, both nationally and internationally; learn to lead cross-sector; create collaborative networks, engage in research and policy analysis, and improve communication between educational systems, human service providers, and the people they serve.
-If you are an educator or have some other experience working with children, youth or community-based organizations, ELPA will prepare you for leadership roles in non-profits, educational policy, advocacy, and youth engagement.
+In this master of arts program, you will explore educational politics and policy and the burgeoning role of educational organizations working with schools and communities, both nationally and internationally; learn to lead cross-sector; create collaborative networks; and engage in research and policy analysis.
+If you are an educator or have some experience working with children and youth or community-based organizations, this degree will prepare you to lead in educational non-profits, non-governmental organizations (NGOs), and advocacy organizations.

 This program does not lead to New York state certification as a school building leader (assistant principal or principal).
-If you are interested in obtaining state certification through a master’s degree, see the MA in Educational Leadership: School Building Leader.
+If you are interested in obtaining state certification through a master’s degree, see our MA in Educational Leadership: School Building Leader.

 What you'll learn

-- Competencies to employ multiple approaches to inquiry and research
+- How to employ multiple approaches to inquiry, research, and analysis

 - Enhanced study of topics through elective courses and internship opportunities

 See the curriculum and degree requirements for this program.

 The MA in Educational Leadership, Policy, and Advocacy combines content courses with fieldwork and electives.
 Each course examines multiple theoretical perspectives, themes of equity and social justice, a focus on the needs and experiences of low-income urban children and youth, and implications for leadership within and outside of educational settings.